-Adequate sources of information for students are available and the university library which offers hard and electronic copies.
-We were not able to visit the University because of the pandemic consequently we did not manage to have hands-on experience of assessing the full extent of resources and teaching materials available to support the programme.
+Adequate sources of information for students are available.
+There is a library which offers hard and electronic copies of academic texts.
+We were not able to visit the University because of the pandemic consequently we did not manage to have hands-on experience of assessing the full extent of physical resources and teaching materials available to support the programme.
 From discussions we had with the programme team and documentation that we were shown it appears that these seem to be adequate.
-We were given a virtual tour of the facilities at the university, such as laboratory spaces, however these will be of limited relevance to the distance learning students.
-We were informed that a Data Centre has been developed to also support the DL delivery.